shopgate/connect-doc/markdown/tutorials/starter/hello-world/part-1.md

 3. run `sgconnect extension create`
 4. When asked about the type of extension you plan on creating deselect frontend and leave backend selected.
 Press enter
 5. Enter the name `@myAwesomeOrganization/myFirstExtension` as the extension name
 6. When asked if the extension needs to run in a trusted environment select `no`.
-Trusted enviroments will be explained in later tutorials.
+Trusted environments will be explained in later tutorials.

 The SDK will create the basic structure of our "Hello World" extension in the `extensions` folder.